dss99911/kotlin-simple-architecture/README.md

     - in that case, we don't need for client to add logic to navigate there.
     - just configure deeplink and server set deeplink on resposne
     - If the deeplink shouldn't be publicly open. make two type of deeplink(public, private)
+    - also available to retry the errored api automatically after completing deeplink screen
+        - for example, If there are some features which should be completed before navigate to the screen
+        - like Sign in -> KYC -> create mpin -> navigated screen
+        - how will you cover this? will you check all of these every time on each screen?
+        - you can do it. but also cover it from server, server response with the required feature's deeplink. and after complete it, retry again.
+        - we can retry the api by `RedirectionType.retry` on server side.
 ```kotlin
 class SampleController : SampleApi {